astrowonk/shiny_tables/README.md

 ```

 The code below generates the conditional formatting you see.
-You can also add a specific bootstrap class by putting a `className` key in the "style" dictionary.
+You can also add a specific bootstrap class by putting a `class` key in the "style" dictionary.

 ```python